Well, We Get A Proclamation

 I know some liberals will object, but the inclusion in a same-sex marriage bill of an explicit exception for religious organizations seems to me to be a powerful combination, which both assures civil equality and religious freedom, which seems to be the main fear of those who oppose equality.
 I notice too that a poll just taken in California comes to the same conclusion:

-oppose, or strongly oppose allowing same-sex couples to be legally
+When asked, 'Do you strongly favor, somewhat favor, somewhatoppose, or strongly oppose allowing same-sex couples to be legally

 married,' 47% say favor and 48% say oppose.
 Support for any given